breadfan18/markdownCheatSheet/README.md

 - ~~Strikeout~~ - Use ~~ symbols around the text for strikeout.

-- > Block Quotes - Create block quotes by using the ">" symbol at the beginnign of sentesces.
+- > Block Quotes - Create block quotes by using the ">" symbol at the beginnign of sentences.
 It will add a block as such this.
 The  text will keep wrapping in the block, until there's an empty line is added.

 - Unordered Lists (Using the '-' hyphen symbol, and indentation to create sub lists)
    - List 1